Residential vs Commercial Furniture

 Commercial Furniture Residential Furniture

-Wood Type Hard Wood - maple, oak, beechwood; 6-8% moisture content Soft Wood - rubberwood, pine; up to 12% moisture content
+Wood Type Hardwood - maple, oak, beechwood; 6-8% moisture content Softwood - rubberwood, pine; up to 12% moisture content

 Warranty 3 years - lifetime structural warranty 1 – 12 months

-Strength weight capacity of 350 pounds or higher; 16-18 gauge steel frame weight capacity of 250 pounds; 20-22 gauge steel frame (lower gauge is stronger)
+Strength Weight capacity of 350 pounds or higher; 16-18 gauge steel frame Weight capacity of 250 pounds; 20-22 gauge steel frame (lower gauge is stronger)

 Live Locations